osak/osak.github.io/content/blog/en/code-review-goals-and-approaches.md

 * It has been said that bugs make up only 15% of all review comments [5] and that many bugs are missed in reviews [4][5].
 * Increasing the coverage of automated tests would be more effective in the medium and long term for capturing bugs.

-### Minor Objectives
+### Sub goals

 The concrete way to achieve the major objective depends on various factors including project, team size, and company culture.
 I suggest one minor objective here, which is likely a part of the major objective in most situations.

-The code should not (significantly) reduce the overall reliability of the system.
+* The code should not (significantly) reduce the overall reliability of the system.
-Google's eng-practices document [1] asserts that "Don't accept CLs that degrade the code health of the system".
+  * Google's eng-practices document [1] asserts that "Don't accept CLs that degrade the code health of the system".
 However, a slight loss of reliability is often acceptable as a trade-off for development velocity.
 The threshold strongly depends on the culture of the team and the project.
-Test coverage and code complexity are indicators of reliability.
+  * Test coverage and code complexity are indicators of reliability.

 ## Checklist

 When reviewing the code, a checklist is useful to make sure that nothing is overlooked [8].
 It should be used with careful attention to the following points:

-* Avoid considering checkpoints of lower priority until you have identified all the high priority issues [1].
+* Do not consider about lower priority items until you have identified all the high priority issues [1].
-* The lower priority review comments should look like so.
+* The low-priority review comments should look like so.
 For instance, prepend a comment with [nit] [1][3].
-* Even if low-priority review comments are not addressed, consider giving a go-sign taking into account the importance of the feature and time constraints.
+* Even if some of the low-priority review comments are not addressed by the code author, consider to give a go-sign taking into account the importance of the feature and time constraints.
   * Low-priority items can usually be fixed later.
 Conversely, problems that are difficult to fix later should be classified as a high priority.

 ### High priority